Working with Categories

 In the following example, we have set up categories based on the price of an item added to the user's cart.
 We might want to send engagement invitations to anyone who is buying the higher-priced items, while being more selective towards people with lower-end transactions.

-Another big benefit of categories is that they are really easy to configure—all you have to do is open the Web Engagement GAX plugin and create the categories, and they are ready to use!
+Another big benefit of categories is that they are really easy to configure—all you have to do is create the categories, and they are ready to use!

 How Categories Make Events More Useful